dlounsbu/ICTR_team_sci_initiative/README.md

 <b>Background</b>

-An important aim of ICTR (grant number) is to enhance the quality of clinical and translational research through engagement of diverse community and scientific stakeholders.
+An important aim of ICTR (KL2 TR002558; TL1 TR002557; UL1 TR002556) is to enhance the quality of clinical and translational research through engagement of diverse community and scientific stakeholders.
 Consistent with the construct of a learning health system, stakeholder-engaged research can support innovative scientific discovery and promote evidence-based practice transformation to optimize patient outcomes and experiences, improve population health, and reduce health care costs.
 Via <i>Stakeholder Studios</i>, purposefully targeted representatives of one or more stakeholder groups (patients, caregivers, providers, front-line staff, pharmacists, community members, policy-makers, health insurers, etc.) serve in a consultative role to help address challanges or issues in project design or implementation (Jooten et al., 2015).

 <b>Approach</b>